"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Actionable Recommendations

 \section{Actionable Recommendations}

 Traditional approaches to regulating including standardization by government bodies may not be the best solution for VPNs because the providers and VPN servers span multiple jurisdictions.
 Another approach can be self-regulation within the industry.
-However, while coalitions between providers look good on paper, we must bring enough providers together, and ensure oversight to hold these coalitions accountable.
-One provider, on why having such an alliance is hard: \begin{quote} ``[VPN providers] don't want to be held accountable for the [mistakes] of other providers...there's not a lot of trust.'' \end{quote} Our own prior work shows that the lack of regulation and standardization leads to VPNs offering varying levels of security and privacy, and that even if providers form coalitions, they do not really hold to their own self-regulated principles~\cite{vpnalyzer-ndss}.
-We recommend that FTC and other government organizations exert oversight on VPN advertising and curb malicious tactics used by VPNs, because such aggressive and misleading ad campaigns could degrade users' mental models on what VPNs offer.
-An example of successful oversight is NordVPN's ad being banned in UK for misleading users~\cite{nordvpn-register}.
-We advocate for coordinated efforts from the industry, academia, and consumer protection organizations to bring attention to the flawed VPN recommendation ecosystem as well.
+However, though coalitions look good on paper, it is necessary to bring enough providers together, and ensure oversight in order to hold these coalitions accountable.
+One provider, on why having such an alliance is hard: \begin{quote} ``[VPN providers] don't want to be held accountable for the [mistakes] of other providers...there's not a lot of trust.'' \end{quote} Even if providers do form coalitions, we find that they do not really hold to their own self-regulated principles.
+In our prior work, we also find that the lack of regulation and standardization leads to VPN providers offering varying levels of security and privacy~\cite{vpnalyzer-ndss}.

+We strongly recommend that FTC and other government organizations exert oversight on VPN advertising and curb malicious tactics used by VPNs, because such aggressive and misleading ad campaigns could degrade users' mental models about VPNs.
+An example of successful oversight is NordVPN's ad being banned in the UK for misleading users~\cite{nordvpn-register}.
+In addition, we advocate for coordinated efforts from the industry, academia, and consumer protection organizations to bring attention to the flawed VPN recommendation ecosystem.

-Our study also shows that user-education campaigns regarding VPNs and the VPN ecosystem must be prioritized.
-We find that the areas that need the most improvement are users' mental model of what a VPN provides, what it can do, and the threat models for which VPNs can be most useful.
+Finally, our study also shows that user education campaigns regarding VPNs and the VPN ecosystem must be prioritized.
+We find key areas that need the most improvement: users' mental model of what a VPN provides, what data it can collect, and the threat models for which VPNs can be most useful.
 Since the user population surveyed in our study is on average older and more educated, our results suggests that incomplete and flawed mental models may be even more prevalent among the general U.S. population.
-We urge security and privacy advocates such as the EFF and CDT, consumer protection agencies such as the FTC, and community initiatives such as IFF to devote their efforts towards VPN user-education and awareness, and advocate for VPN industry oversight.
+We urge security and privacy advocates such as the EFF and CDT, consumer protection agencies such as the FTC, and community initiatives such as IFF to devote their efforts towards VPN user education, raise awareness, and advocate for VPN industry oversight.